smartcontractkit/wasp/TUTORIAL.md

 ## Cluster test with k8s
 `Warning`: we don't have Loki + Grafana k8s setup yet, if you have them in your `k8s` set up you can run this test

+You may also need to set your `LOKI_TOKEN` env var, depends on your authorization

 Your `k8s context` should be set up to work with `kubectl`